Freiberg disease is an uncommon condition which was described by Alfred H. Freiberg in 1914.

 The patient usually complaints of pain in the forefoot which is related to activity and is also present on passive motion of metatarsophalangeal joints.
 There could be associated stiffness and limp on walking.

 The patient may or may not give a history of trauma.

 The patient might also present with chronic pain in the forefoot area with frequent exacerbation.

 On examination, the area involved would be tender and might reveal some swelling as well.
-Range of motion of the affected joint would be decreased.
+The range of motion of the affected joint would be decreased.

 A few patients are completely asymptomatic and noted only on radiographs taken for other purposes.

 Use of bone scintigraphy in early stages may show a cold lesion or decreased uptake in early stages and an increased uptake in the later stage when the head gets revascularized.
-Diagnostic or prognostic significance of bone scintigraphy is not known.
+The diagnostic or prognostic significance of bone scintigraphy is not known.

 Magnetic resonance imaging has been advocated for preoperative evaluation, especially if an osteotomy is planned.